wadewegner/wadewegner.github.com/_posts/2017-04-08-show-the-salesforce-dx-org-config-in-your-bash-profile.md

 But, first, a little background ...

 The Salesforce DX CLI provides some powerful capabilities for tracking your Salesforce org.
 When you login with `sfdx force:auth:web:login` (`-a <alias>` lets you alias the org) your credentials are encrypted and stored locally.
-When running subsequent commands, you can append `-u <username|alias>` to the command to target the local org.
+When running subsequent commands, you can append `-u <username|alias>` to the command to target an org.
 Since the CLI stores the refresh token, it can generate a new access token automatically.

 Two additional things you should understand are: